s-furutani/network-prebunking-problem/README.md

 # Network Prebunking Problem
-This repository contains datasets and source codes for "Network Prebunking Problem: Optimizing Prebunking Targets to Suppress the Spread of Misinformation in Social Networks"
+This repository contains datasets and source codes for our paper entitled "Network Prebunking Problem: Optimizing Prebunking Targets to Suppress the Spread of Misinformation in Social Networks"

 ## Code
 This repository provides a unified interface for running different types of experiments through `main.py`.
 The code supports three types of experiments: